latest: coronavirus in South Africa

 What’s it looking like in the rest of the world?

-The total number of confirmed Covid-19 cases reached nine million on 22 June.
+The total number of confirmed Covid-19 cases reached 19 million on 6 August.
 The number of known recoveries passed 12 million at the same time, and the number of known deaths reached 700 000.

 So how do you protect yourself?

 On its website, the WHO notes that: “The disease can spread from person to person through small droplets from the nose or mouth, which are spread when a person with Covid-19 coughs or exhales.
 Other people then catch Covid-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch Covid-19 if they breathe in droplets from a person with Covid-19 who coughs out or exhales droplets.”

 This is why it is important to stay more than one metre away from a person who is sick, the organisation advises.